chinamike65/hugo-tuolesi/content/book2/book2en.md

 Reciting the Vajrasattva mantra once or reciting the hundred-syllable mantra once can eliminate countless karmic obstacles.

-The hundred-syllable mantra can be recited without empowerment.
+The hundred-syllable mantra can be recited without first receiving the empowerment.

-There are two kinds of visualization: one is the visualization of self-esteem, that is, visualization of oneself as Vajrasattva, which requires empowerment before visualization.
+There are two kinds of visualization: one is the visualization of self-deity, that is, visualization of oneself as Vajrasattva, which requires empowerment before visualization.

 The other is the visualization of the deity of the image.
 The deity of the image is visualized on the opposite side or on the top of the head.
-The person who has not received the empowerment can also visualize it, as long as he has the oral transmission of the Vajrasattva or the oral transmission of the hundred-syllable mantra That's fine, you don't have to be empowered.
+The person who has not received the empowerment can also visualize it, as long as he has the oral transmission of the Vajrasattva or the oral transmission of the hundred-syllable mantra.
+That's fine, you don't have to be empowered.

 Second, take refuge

-All Buddhas, Wonderful Dharma, Zhongzun and even Bodhi, I take refuge I give all kinds of resources to save sentient beings and wish to become a Buddha First, take refuge in the Three Jewels of the Guru.
+All Buddhas, Wonderful Dharma, Zhongzun and even Bodhi, I take refuge

+I give all kinds of resources to save sentient beings and wish to become a Buddha

+First, take refuge in the Three Jewels of the Guru.

-To take refuge in the Guru Three Jewels, visualize the lotus throne in the sky, visualize the Vajrasattva, which is indistinguishable from the Guru, in the lotus throne, and visualize the four deities, Buddhas and Tathagatas, Bodhisattvas, and transcendent Dharma protectors around the Vajrasattva. god.
+To take refuge in the Guru Three Jewels, visualize the lotus throne in the sky, visualize the Vajrasattva, which is indistinguishable from the Guru, on the lotus throne, and visualize the four deities, Buddhas and Tathagatas, Bodhisattvas, and transcendent Dharma protectors around the Vajrasattva. god.

-Then recite the Four Refugees three times, and after reciting it, the Bodhicitta will arouse.
+Then recite the Four Refuges three times, and after reciting it, the Bodhicitta aim will be generated.

 When arousing bodhicitta, recite "The Buddhas, the Wonderful Dharma, the Congregation, and even Bodhi, I take refuge".